AdobePartnerTechnicalServices/AEMAsACloudService/10_Maintenance_Tasks/README.md

 ### Scenario Roadmap

 In 6.x, the admin UI's Maintenance card (Tools > Operations > Maintenance) provided a means to configure Maintenance Tasks.
 It linked to ` /system/console/configMgr `, which persisted various configurations to the repository.
 For
-Adobe Expereince Manager, the Maintenance card will not be accessible and so configuration should be committed to source control and deployed via Cloud Manager.
+Adobe Experience Manager, the Maintenance card will not be accessible and so configuration should be committed to source control and deployed via Cloud Manager.

 Going ahead Maintenance Tasks, can be divided into two main categories: